gisaia/arlas_cli/docs/docs/confs.md

 ## delete

+### Delete an existing configuration

-An existing configuration can be deleted with `confs delete` sub command:.
+An existing configuration can be deleted with the `confs delete` sub command:

 <!-- termynal -->
 ```shell